 If you are still looking for that “dream job” where you do practically nothing, get paid well and enjoy a great life, keep buying those lottery tickets or hoping for that inheritance check.
-Every job has drawbacks and some tedious task involved, but if you find work that you enjoy, a job can seem easier.
+Every job has drawbacks and some tedious tasks involved, but if you find work that you enjoy, a job can seem easier.
 If you can turn a hobby or passion into a money-making business, it may not even seem like work, unless you’re a workaholic.
 My friend is an auto mechanic and his hobby is fixing cars; another friend loves to travel the world and does it while working in the oil and gas industry; a relative loves to throw parties and became an event planner; and lastly, I love building things and helping people get the information they need to better their lives, so I build websites.

 The most interesting aspect of some of these easy jobs that pay well is that no one grew up saying “One day, I hope to become a …” I don’t think many of us realize how much these easy, but under-appreciated careers pay.
 If you are considering a new job or wondering what direction your life is headed, consider looking into some of these unusual, weird, cool, easy, or fun jobs that pay well.

 Video Game Player